 In this series of posts, I will emphasize primarily over the world of IoT (Internet of Things).
-We’ll start with looking at the origins of IoT, its common elements and approaches, look at the market growth and trends for IoT in the industry.
+We’ll start with looking at the origins of IoT, its common elements and approaches, look at the market growth and how it has changed the horizon for future tech devices, notably an sls printer.
 We will also touch base with the newer extensions of IoT like IIoT (Industrial IoT), CIoT (Consumer IoT), IoE (Internet of Everything) and IoRT (Internet of Robotic things).

 IoT is an umbrella term for a broad range of underlying technologies and services depending upon the use cases and in turn are part of a broader technology ecosystem which includes related technologies such as AI, cloud computing, cyber security, analytics, big data, various connectivity/communication technologies, digital twin simulation, Augmented reality and virtual Reality, block chain and more.